dcostap/personal-blog/_programming-notes/2023-06-19-error-handling.md

 ---
 layout:     post
-title:      Error handling - Common issues and best modern approaches.
+title:      "Error handling - Common issues and best modern approaches."
 ---

 > This is a set of personal notes and thoughts, most of which were compiled after reading this [great blog entry by Joe Duffy](https://joeduffyblog.com/2016/02/07/the-error-model/)